Dark Shadows: Casting

-As production on the series continued, many new and mysterious characters, played by unfamiliar actors and actresses, were introduced, but two early cast changes brought stage actors David Ford and Thayer David into the ensemble.
-Thayer David would go on to play several formidable villains over the course of the series.
-Michael Currie, as Constable Jonas Carter, was shortly replaced by veteran actor Dana Elcar, as Sheriff George Patterson.
-Most of the actors played multiple characters, and those characters often returned through flashbacks, the use of parallel timelines, or as ghosts.
+As production on the series continued, many new and mysterious characters, played by unfamiliar actors and actresses, were introduced.
+Two early cast changes brought stage actors David Ford and Thayer David into the ensemble.
+Thayer David would go on to play several villains over the course of the series.
+Michael Currie, as Constable Jonas Carter, was replaced by veteran actor Dana Elcar, as Sheriff George Patterson.
+Most of the actors played multiple characters, and those characters often returned through flashbacks, through the use of parallel timelines, or as ghosts.

 Main cast

 Character names noted with * indicates appearance of a counterpart in an alternate reality known as Parallel Time during episodes 969 to 1060 or 1186 to 1245.

 Locations

 Both theatrical films, House of Dark Shadows (1970) and Night of Dark Shadows (1971), were shot primarily on location at the Lyndhurst estate in Tarrytown, New York.
 For the TV series, Essex, Connecticut was the locale used for the town of Collinsport.
 Among the locations sited there are the Collinsport Wharf, Main Street, and the Evans Cottage.
 The Griswold Inn in Essex was used for the Collinsport Inn, and the town post office was used for the Collinsport Police Station.
 The Collinwood stand-in mansion used for the TV series is the Carey Mansion in Newport, Rhode Island, until August 2009 used by Salve Regina University.
 The exteriors for the "Old House," aka Collins House (the original Collinwood mansion) were filmed at Spratt Mansion, which was also located on the Lyndhurst estate; this mansion was destroyed by fire in 1969.
 The Lockwood-Mathews Mansion in South Norwalk, Connecticut, was also used for some scenes in House of Dark Shadows.
-Some outdoors shots for the series were filmed in the famous Sleepy Hollow Cemetery, not far from the Lyndhurst Mansion.
+The mausoleum shots for House of Dark Shadows were filmed in the famous Sleepy Hollow Cemetery, not far from the Lyndhurst Mansion.

 All of the interiors of the TV series were shot on sound stages at various ABC-owned studios in Manhattan.
-The early episodes were shot at ABC Studio TV-2 at 24 West 67th Street, and the rest of the episodes were shot at the smaller ABC Studio TV-16 at 433 West 53rd Street, now demolished; as of 2022, it is the site of a six-story, 60-unit apartment building.
+The early episodes were shot at ABC Studio TV-2 at 24 West 67th Street, and the rest of the episodes were shot at the smaller ABC Studio TV-16 at 433 West 53rd Street, now demolished.